OskarRadon/Herbonomics/README.md

 ## Bug list

-1.Updated grower account name, but upon return to grower account page all strains are missing.
+1. Updated grower account name, but upon return to grower account page all strains are missing.

-2.Upon editing a strain user is taken to the incorrect grower account page.
+2. Upon editing a strain user is taken to the incorrect grower account page.

+3. If I attempt to sign in and mess up my password or username, I am taken back to the home screen.
+When I click "log in" again, nothing happens.
+Something is funky with the URL that we are routing too.

 ## Setup